About Us

 History

-Midwest Motor Express's history dates back to 1918 with its original founding member, Charles Snyder of Snyder's Dray and Transfer in Bismarck, North Dakota.
+Midwest Motor Express's history dates back to 1918 when its original founding member was Charles Snyder of Snyder's Dray and Transfer in Bismarck, North Dakota.
 Snyder used horses and wagons to haul coal, sand, gravel, and freight to local customers in the area.

 Still, the progress did not stop there.
 Midwest Motor Express (MME) expanded by applying for additional authority and through the following acquisitions: Midnite Express, Inc. (1945), Schmidt Truck Lines (1956), Auto X-Press (1956), Culp Truck Lines (1957), Daniel Auto Express (1962), operating authority of Advanced-United Expressways (1965), operating authority of Ringsby United (1965), and operating authority and equipment of Twin City Freight (1988).